Eianex/questland/README.md

 # Questland
-Tool for finding the best gear configuration in the game.
+Tool dev for finding the best gear configuration in the game.

 Current status:
 - Added structure of the project